Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 What is ‘Personally Identifiable Information’?

-Put simply, it’s any single piece of information that by itself, or in conjunction with any other piece of data could, potentially, identify a living human being.
+Put simply, PII is any single piece of information that by itself, or in conjunction with any other piece of data could, potentially, identify a living human being.

 Pre-GDPR, your mobile telephone number did not fall into this category because if I called your mobile number and somebody else answered, that wouldn’t identify you personally.

-Similarly, with your email address, if I emailed you and somebody else saw and responded to the email, that wouldn’t identify you.
+Similarly, with your email address, if I emailed you and somebody else saw and responded to the email using your PC or mobile, that wouldn’t identify you either.

-With GDPR, any single piece of data falls into the category.
+With GDPR, any single piece of data falls into the category of being PII.

 But why would you be bothered, especially when you know there are already so many bits of your data out there somewhere, everywhere all the time with all the online accounts you have?
 Why is it an issue?
 What’s the risk?